Americans for Prosperity (AFP)

 Americans for Prosperity (AFP) is a conservative think-tank established in Washington, D.C. in 2003 to replace the Citizens for a Sound Economy.
 It was founded by David Koch, and Conservative Transparency describes the organization as “the centerpiece of the Kochs’ political machine.”
 AFP is also connected to the Americans for Prosperity Foundation.

 AFP is the sister organization to FreedomWorks, an organization that formed in 2004 when Citizens for a Sound Economy merged with the think tank Empower America.
 Both the Citizens for a Sound Economy and Citizens for a Sound Economy Foundation were created by the Koch brothers.

-AFP describes itself as a grassroots organization that is committed to engaging "citizens in the name of limited government and free markets on the local, state, and federal levels."
+As of 2011, AFP described itself as a grassroots organization that is committed to engaging “citizens in the name of limited government and free markets on the local, state, and federal levels.”
 It educates citizens about economic policy and attempts to mobilize those citizens to become advocates in the public policy process.
-AFP has state chapters in twenty three states.

 David Koch, who has been a key figure in funded think-tanks and organizations distorting climate change science, is listed as the chairman of the AFP Foundation, and as a founder of Americans for Prosperity.

 “Abundant, affordable energy is a key driver of prosperity.
 We must unleash resources by removing regulatory barriers and keeping taxes low.
 The environment improves with economic growth and prosperity, so an overriding goal of environmental policy should be to avoid burdening employers and entrepreneurs.”